 FIRST CREWS OUT TO ASSESS AREAS

-IMPORTANT INFORMATION HOURS AFTER IAN
+IMPORTANT INFORMATION HOURS AFTER A STORM

 Stay put and stay safe.
 Listen to local officials for information and special instructions about hazards like localized flooding or boil water notices.
 Wait until it is declared safe before leaving home.
 DO NOT drive around to investigate damage.
 This is extremely dangerous as crews need time to assess and begin clearing debris and restoring traffic signals.
 If you are attempting to return home after evacuating, listen to media reports for information on road conditions and wait until it is safe to return.

 Please call 863-508-3058 to access the citizen information line.
 This provides a recorded message containing important up-to-date information for citizens.
 It will be updated as the storm progresses and will provide important information when recovery efforts begin after the storm.

 ALL CITY OFFICES & FACILITIES CLOSED (UPDATES PER STORM)

 City Offices and Facilities (this information is updated as per storm) Stay tuned for more information.